 The losses didn’t stop there, which forced many healthcare providers to resort to cost-cutting strategies.
 Furloughing, laying off employees, restructuring the organization, introducing pay cuts, and even shutting down departments or entire healthcare facilities were just some common strategies seen during the pandemic.
 Unfortunately, there’s more bad news.

-Hospitals are receiving lower reimbursements for treating uninsured COVID-19 patients.
+Hospitals reportedly received lower reimbursements for treating uninsured COVID-19 patients.
 It was estimated that the reimbursements might total from $13.9 billion to $41.8 billion.
 However, around $881 million has been provided at this point.
-Moreover, CMS will fine half of hospitals next year as these hospitals readmitted patients too frequently.
+Moreover, CMS fined half of the hospitals in 2021 as these hospitals readmitted patients too frequently.
 From every angle, hospitals are facing the worst financial strain in decades.
 Thankfully, these losses can be mitigated significantly if healthcare providers improve patient safety within their facilities with RightPatient.

 How can RightPatient improve patient safety?